 No trip to the Tuscan countryside is complete without a stop in Lucca, Italy's most impressive walled city.
 The infrastructure of this untouched gem still operates on the grid street pattern designed by the Romans, and elements of the original Etruscan settlement create a visible pastiche of the old and new.
 Romanesque churches seem to be around every corner, as do fun-loving and shady piazzas filled with soccer-playing children.
 There's so much art, culture and vibrance behind every nook and cranny of this richly historic city, that it's easy to see why Mario Cipollini, cycling's most unique and strong-willed sprinter, calls it his home.
 We recommend the following accommodations for your pre-trip hotel:

 Florence is the majestic heart of Renaissance art and intellect.
-Several days can be spent wandering the streets in the shadow of Brunelleschi’s Duomo and strolling beside the Arno.
-Along with the Duomo and Ponte Vecchio, the Uffizi gallery, a pillar of the Renaissance and Medici eras, merits a visit.
-Michelangeo’s David in the Galleria dell’Arte is not to be missed.
+You'll want to spend several days wandering the streets in the shadow of Brunelleschi’s Duomo and strolling beside the Arno.
+And that's not to mention the Ponte Vecchio and the Uffizi gallery, a pillar of the Renaissance and Medici eras.
+World-famous art is around every corner, including Michelangeo’s David in the Galleria dell’Arte, along with several other art museums and architectural marvels.
 Keep in mind while exploring Florence that opening hours vary and are quite often inconsistent.
 Different museums are open on different days and lines can be very long.
 It’s worthwhile to pay a few extra euros and pre-book your tickets—this will enable you to bypass long lines of visitors at the entrances.
 We recommend the following accommodations for your post-trip hotel:

 Our unrivaled selection of Trek Bikes sets the bar for quality and comfort.
 From the all-new, ultra smooth Trek Domane SL 7, to the new Trek Electric-Assist XM700+ and the comfortable Trek 7.6 FX Hybrid, to our numerous upgrade options, you deserve the best ride on your vacation.